MarketSquare/robotframework-tidy/docs/source/transformers/AlignTestCasesSection.rst

 With ``fixed`` alignment each column have fixed width (and tokens that does not fit go into ``overflow`` state - see :ref:`overflow tests`).

-``auto`` alignment align tokens to the longest token in the column - the column width can be shorter than configured width (but no longer).
+``auto`` alignment align tokens to the longest token in the column - the column width can be shorter or equal to configured width.

 See examples of the alignment types: